Axon-Shield/blog.github.io/_posts/2025-08-20-prevent-v-detect-it-is-all-about-effort-i-mean-ai.md

 ## The Effort Equation

 ### Where Human Effort Goes
+Despite AI advancement
-Despite AI advancement, human effort remains crucial:
+  - human effort remains crucial:

 #### Strategic Planning
 - **AI strategy development**: Deciding how to use AI effectively